JaxxyIV/nottpr/README.md

 ```

 ### Generating Mystery Seeds
 Mystery weightsets can be easily created using the `MysteryWeightset` object.
 Unlike builder objects, mystery weightsets have no default values and any setting not specified in the weightset will default to what it is in an open 7/7 when selecting settings.
+Customizer seeds are not supported at this time.

 When setting a weight for a weightset, the total does not have to equal 100.
 If you want to force a particular setting, input only the setting you want and give it a value of 1.
 Decimal values are rounded to the nearest whole.